eisukeesaki/ft_todolist/README.md

                             INSERT INTO todos (fields to update) WHERE id = req.params.id does not exist
-                            DELETE FROM todos where id = req.params.id
+                            DELETE FROM todos where id = req.params.id prefix all router instances' names with relevant route names
     OK: database
         OK: update database name to todolist
         OK: create todos seeder file